-BOSTON—Aug.
-9, 2011—As pharmaceutical and biopharmaceutical companies increase the number of clinical trials they conduct in emerging global markets, growing regulatory complexity is forcing them to change the way they operate, according to a panel of leaders from the research-based drug industry recently convened by the Tufts Center for the Study of Drug Development.
+BOSTON — Aug.
+7, 2012 — Drug developers are forging new ways to work with academic medical centers to create the next generation of breakthrough medicines, which is changing the way drug companies do science, according to a panel of leaders from the research-based drug industry recently convened by the Tufts Center for the Study of Drug Development.

 SCHEDULED TUFTS CSDD EXECUTIVE FORUM ROUNDTABLES